Ombi-app/Ombi.Docs/docs/info/common-errors.md

 This page is being used for common errors outside our control, and commonly made mistakes.
 If you're after a fix for a known fault, see [Known Faults](../known-faults).

+## Lost admin access to Ombi

+It's possible to lose admin access to Ombi in a few scenarios.
+One that we see fairly often is a user configuring Ombi using the same email attached to their Plex account, enabling Plex Admin sync, then revoking active Plex sessions and changing their password for plex.tv.

+There are some other situations where it can arise, but this is the most common.

+If you are able to log in to Ombi, but find that your user _no longer has admin access_, it is possible to grant your user the admin role via a command in the database.
+If you are unable to log in at all, this command will not help you.

+=== "sqlite"

+    Stop Ombi.
+    Using a tool like SQLiteBrowser, open the Ombi database.
+    Execute the following command to get the ID of the admin role, and the ID of the user you wish to give admin access - then attach them together.
+    ```sqlite
+    INSERT INTO AspNetUserRoles (UserId, RoleId)
+    Values ((select ID from AspNetUsers where Email LIKE '%YOUR_EMAIL%'),(select ID from aspnetroles where name LIKE 'Admin'))
+    ```

 ## TV Show search results disappear

 This is due to our TV Provider [TVMaze](https://www.tvmaze.com/) not having the metadata we need to process that TV Show.
 We require TV Maze to supply us with a TVDBId for that show.